Kathleen Brennan: Honors and awards

 In 2015, Brennan and Waits were honored as part of the This Is Dedicated: Music's Greatest Marriages show by Jarrod Spector and Kelli Barrett.

 In 2016, Brennan was honored, along with Waits and John Prine, at The Song Lyrics of Literary Excellence Awards from PEN New England.
 The event was hosted by the JFK Library; during the event Colum McCann honored the creative partnership of Brennan and Waits, stating, "The world as we have it is their lucky anthem.
 They fling it open with their lives and a few strings and a voice that was somehow scratched by heaven.".

 Personal life

-Brennan and Waits live in northern California with their three children.
+Brennan and Waits live in northern California and have three children.